{/*

 Communication Guidelines

-• Tone of voice you want to be used for your content.
+• The tone of voice you want to use for your content.

-• How you want to communicate with your audience via social media, email, etc.
+• How would you like to communicate with your audience via social media, email, or other channels?

-• Any specific elements you want to include.
-For instance, what words should never be used or what industry terms should your team try to incorporate in your content, and more.
+• Are there any specific elements you would like to include?
+For instance, what words should never be used, and which industry terms should your team try to incorporate into your content, and more.

 3. Work on Your Initial Draft

-Now is the best time to discuss options and make some alterations, if there are any changes necessary.
-You can also make use of images and brand book examples that your team can use for reference or comparison.
+Now is the best time to discuss options and make any necessary alterations.
+You can also utilize images and brand book examples that your team can use for reference or comparison.

-Remember that your brand book should be a reflection of the guidelines stated on its pages.
-Only when all the elements of your initial draft are approved should you move to the next step.
+Remember that your brand book should reflect the guidelines stated on its pages.
+Only when all the elements of your initial draft have been approved should you proceed to the next step.

 4. Create Your Brand Book

-Now that your draft is finalized you start the actual making of your brand book.
-Make sure that it has all the details you want covered but in a way that it won’t overwhelm the people who would read it.
+Now that your draft is finalized, you can begin creating your brand book.
+Ensure that it includes all the necessary details, but in a manner that won’t overwhelm the readers.

 Let design do the heavy work.
-Make use of images and illustrations instead of lengthy explanations.
-The simpler your guidelines are the easier it will be for your employees to understand them.
+Utilize images and illustrations instead of lengthy explanations.
+The simpler your guidelines are, the easier it will be for your employees to understand them.

 5. Update Your Brand Book When Needed

-As your brand changes and grows, your brand book should reflect that growth, too.
+As your brand evolves and grows, your brand book should reflect that growth as well.
 It’s easy to forget about your brand book when you are too busy dealing with other aspects of your business.

-That’s why you should make it a point to have scheduled reviews with your brand team to ensure that the guidelines you have on your brand book are still applicable.
-If there are parts of it that aren’t working anymore, feel free to make the necessary changes.
+That’s why you should make it a point to schedule regular reviews with your brand team to ensure that the guidelines in your brand book remain applicable.
+If there are parts that no longer work, feel free to make the necessary adjustments.

 What Are the Pros and Cons of Having a Brand Book?

-As discussed above, there are a number of benefits that a company can reap from having a brand book.
+As discussed above, a company can reap several benefits from having a brand book.
 Here are some of the advantages that you can look forward to when you have a brand book:

 Pros